 Ease of Transport

 We first closely examined each bag's carrying options.
 Most models have some combination of traditional briefcase-style handles, backpack straps, a longer shoulder sling, or heavy-duty grab handles.
 We focused on the comfort of each carrying method while considering features like the length, size, shape, adjustability, and amount of padding of each handle or strap.
 We considered whether the straps could be easily be removed and stowed away or if they are permanently attached.
+We also considered how comfortable each bag's carrying system was over longer periods of travel.
 Finally, we identified any external lash points or daisy chains for strapping the duffel to a vehicle or pack animal.
 Our testing experience includes side-by-side evaluations in our home lab, and real-world hauling through airports and train stations, strapping to vehicles or pack animals, and dragging across remote glaciers.

 Storage and Ease of Packing

 In addition to our in-lab gear analyses, regular use of these bags through several seasons helps draw out the pros and cons of each storage design.
 In this metric, we consider the main compartment opening shape and size, the smoothness and sturdiness of the zippers or other hardware, and the stiffness of the fabric itself.
 We also consider the availability of internal and external zippered pockets and their usefulness and accessibility.
 We've packed everything from normal clothing and toiletries, to camping gear and cookware, climbing and skiing equipment, and snorkeling and paddling gear.
 On one adventure to the Maldives, we were able to fit an inflatable paddle board, its pump and paddle, two sets of snorkeling gear, and two weeks' worth of beach clothes into a single duffel and still keep it under the 50-pound baggage weight limit.